Causes of Cirrhosis

 - Eliminating Toxins: An important job of the liver is to make toxic substances in the body harmless.
 These include substances made by the body (such as ammonia and by-products of digestion) and substances you may ingest (such as alcohol and drugs).

 Chronic alcohol abuse causes alcoholic liver disease (also called alcohol-induced liver disease).
 Alcoholic liver disease includes fatty liver (build-up of fat cells in the liver), alcoholic hepatitis (inflammation of the liver caused by heavy drinking), and alcoholic cirrhosis.
 In the liver, alcohol converts to toxic chemicals that trigger inflammation and tissue injury.
 This process leads to cirrhosis.

 Chronic Viral Hepatitis

-Hepatitis viruses can produce inflammation in liver cells, causing injury or destruction.
-If the condition is severe enough, the cell damage becomes progressive, leading to scar tissue in the liver.
-In advanced cases, the liver shrivels in size, a condition called postnecrotic or posthepatic cirrhosis.
+Hepatitis viruses produce inflammation in liver cells, causing injury or destruction.
+If the condition is severe and long-term, the cell damage becomes progressive, leading to severe scarring of the liver.

 Bile Ducts Disorders

 Disorders that block or damage the bile ducts can cause bile to back up in the liver, leading to inflammation and cirrhosis.
 These diseases include primary biliary cirrhosis and primary sclerosing chlorangitis.

 Primary Biliary Cirrhosis: Up to 95% of primary biliary cirrhosis (PBC) cases occur in women, usually around age 50.
 In people with PBC, the immune system attacks and destroys cells in the liver's bile ducts.
 Like many autoimmune disorders, the causes of PBC are unknown.